MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-quickbooks-online-data-migration.md

 ---
 title: Using the QuickBooks Migration Extension
-description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Financials.
+description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Dynamics NAV.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf